This article on the portion of the week was originally published in 2017.

 Each of us has our own “Groundhog’s Day,” an unpleasant situation that continuously repeats.
 Maybe we leave one job to get away from our tyrant of a boss only to arrive at a new one where the boss is an even greater nightmare.
 Many people divorce their spouse only to end up marrying the same kind of person with similar shortcomings years later.
 What is this phenomenon that sees the universe placing recurring patterns before us?
 And more to the point, how do we break the cycle?

-The kabbalists had a name for these patterns: tikun, indicating that which we have come back to correct.
-Each lifetime may afford us several chances to accomplish our tikun, to learn the lesson and make the inner changes necessary for our spirit to progress along its journey.
+The kabbalists had a name for these patterns: tikkun, indicating that which we have come back to correct.
+Each lifetime may afford us several chances to accomplish our tikkun, to learn the lesson and make the inner changes necessary for our spirit to progress along its journey.
 Once we recognize the moments that repeatedly pop up in our own movies, we can seize them for the gifts they truly afford us.
 For instance, maybe the reason one is faced with a tyrannical boss is to find the areas where they themselves lack kindness and mercy with others, or perhaps it is to learn to stand up to an authority figure if that has been a persistent problem throughout one’s life.
 If someone finds themselves dating or married to the same kind of person time and again, it could be to learn how to accept someone’s shortcomings and love unconditionally, or it could be simply to start looking outside the box!
 This is a deeply personal spiritual work; only you can recognize the patterns, and only you can decipher what they are meant to teach you.

 "There is a pattern to our hardships, and that pattern is called opportunity."